-The coronavirus pandemic reached San Diego County in March 2020.
-Each day, local health officials give us updates on the spread of the novel coronavirus in our region.
-We will bring you the latest news here, every day.
+The coronavirus pandemic reached San Diego County in mid-March 2020.
+Local health officials continue to provide updates on the spread of the novel coronavirus in our region.
+We will bring you the latest news here, every week, as often as we can.
 You can count on us.

 COVID-19 Patients in San Diego County